Flaw in Apple's High Sierra lets you log into App Store preferences with any password

 But what was next?
 Now CNET could take full control of, well, the computer's App Store preferences.
 Not exactly the kind of all encompassing power one might expect from bypassing a password.
 What's more, the computer itself wasn't locked when CNET struck -- just the App Store preferences.

-So to make this very clear: to take advantage of this flaw, an attacker would have to wait for an unsuspecting Mac user to walk away from her computer without logging out.
+To make this very clear: to take advantage of this flaw, an attacker would have to wait for an unsuspecting Mac user to walk away from their computer without logging out.
 Then this malicious person would need to rush up to the computer, open up the App Store preferences, and enter any old combination of keystrokes to log in and make changes.
 Finally, the saboteur could do something as dastardly as getting your computer to stop automatically checking for software updates.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.